 As the name suggests this virus is coded to target the user’s browser and can alter the browser settings.
 It is also called the browser redirect virus because it redirects your browser to other malicious sites that can harm your computer system.

 Resident viruses installation store for your RAM and meddle together along with your device operations.
-They’re so sneaky that they could even connect themselves for your anti-virus software program files.
+They behave in a very secret and dishonest way that they can even connect themselves for the anti-virus software program files.

 The main perspective of this virus is to replicate and take action when it is executed.
 When a particular condition is met the virus will get into action and infect files in the directory that are specified in the AUTOEXEC.BAT file path.